 Frequently Asked Questions

-Austin Peay uses the California Critical Thinking Skills Test (CCTST) as its Senior Exit Exam.
-This test is used by colleges and universities to assess the effectiveness of their general education programs.
-It is a tool used to improve the quality of instruction and learning.
-The CCTST provides an objective measure of critical thinking skills and engages students reasoning skills.
+Austin Peay uses the California Critical Thinking Skills Test (CCTST).
+The Tennessee Higher Education Commission (THEC) recognizes CCTST as one of three approved test instruments that can be used for this assessment.
+This test is used by colleges and universities nationwide to evaluate the effectiveness of general education coursework.
+The CCTST provides an objective measure of students’ critical thinking and reasoning skills.

-Completion of the Senior Exit Exam is required of all seniors graduating with their first Bachelor's degree in any major.
-A hold will be placed on your diploma until this requirement is met.
-For a list of graduation requirements and deadlines, please contact the Office of the Registrar at (931) 221-7150 or email@example.com for further assistance.
-Students graduating with Associate, second Bachelor or Master's degrees are not required to take this exam.
-Students receiving their second Bachelor's degree should contact IEA only if they receive email reminders to register for the exam.
+Completion of the Senior Exit Exam is required of all students graduating with their first bachelor's degree, regardless of major.
+Diplomas will be held until this requirement is met.
+For a complete list of graduation requirements and deadlines, contact the Office of the Registrar at (931) 221-7150 or email@example.com for further assistance.
+Students graduating with associate, second bachelor's or graduate degrees are not required to participate.

 This test is scored based on the number of questions answered correctly.
 There is no penalty for guessing, so you should try to answer every question.
 It is better to guess at an answer than not respond at all.
 If you have some knowledge about a question and can eliminate one or more of the answer choices as wrong, your chance of selecting the right answer is improved.